hbkworld/streaming-spec/axes.md

 ### Statistics Alternative

-This alternative describes the same as [statistics example](#Statistics) but puts everything into one signal with several axes.
+This alternative describes the same as the [statistics example](#Statistics) but puts everything into one signal with several axes.
 There is no signal group.